makersacademy/news-summary-challenge/PROCESS.md

     headLineList.innerHTML += `<button  id='headline-button' type='button' onclick='${displaySummary()}'> ${result.webTitle}  </button> <br>`
 ```
 - but the problem was I had passed the displaySummary as javascript not html and thus it ran the method

+## Ideation: Bring back all other content

+- button
+  - created a button which  onclick  #goBack executes
+  - #goBack uses #location.reload which reloads the page

 --------------------------------------------------------------------------------